Planning for an SAP Business One (SAP B1) implementation – get organised for success.16 Dec 2014 | by Natalie

 Some things to consider at the early stages of your SAP Business One implementation project include:

 SAP Business One Hardware Requirements: Make sure that you have the right hardware in place for your SAP Business One implementation.
-Our recent SAP Business One hardware / SAP Business One systems requirements blog https://www.leveragetech.com.au/sap-business-one-hardware-requirements/ will help you make the right hardware / system requirements decisions for SAP Business One.
+Our recent SAP Business One hardware / SAP Business One system requirements blog will help you make the right hardware/system requirements decisions for SAP Business One.
 Let’s not forget that SAP Business One is also available in the cloud.

-Project planning – get your SAP Business One project off to a great start with correct project planning – as a minimum you should include project milestones, go live dates, resources required (internal resource and SAP partner resource).
+Project planning – get your SAP Business One project off to a great start with correct project planning – as a minimum you should include project milestones, go-live dates, and resources required (internal resources and SAP partner resources).
 Common project planning tools for SAP Business One include MS Excel or MS Project.
 SAP offers various project planning templates which can be used to assist.

 Data – Start getting your data ready for data transfer.
 Tidy up relevant data (customer, supplier, bills of material, inventory master etc.).
 More information about preparing data for your SAP Business One implementation is available here…… https://www.leveragetech.com.au/sap-business-one-implementation-pricing-and-success/ Don’t forget that it is highly likely that you will be using the SAP Business One DTW (Data Transfer Workbench) to import data.
 Get data template samples for data upload from your SAP Business One implementation partner so that you know what data is required and in which formats.